Saturday, June 6, 2026

 Time literally flies on the wings of the melodious medley of raag's.
 The ensemble of the players may not be much publicised artists.
 Yet no note is amateurish in their performance.
 The superb tabla and the remarkable pakhawaj saath, accompanied by the precise keyboard inputs, give the mehfil the taal pattern which adds to the overall mesmerising n superb effect of the mahfil.

 Honestly, I cannot appreciate enough my brother Pinaki for effectively participating in such a fabulous confluence of sur-n-taal.
 As I stay exactly at the other end of the city, I could not stay back for the next half of the programme.
-Enriched, however, my ears were due to the 'master'ful performance!
+Enriched, however, were my ears due to the 'master'ful performance!

 No comments: